dragonknight919/aws-terraform-web-application/README.md

 Terraform has difficulties detecting when changes in one API Gateway resource should trigger changes in another.
 Therefore, this part of the code has a lot of `depends_on` statements.
-Also, the `aws_api_gateway_deployment` resource has some many difficulties that only a snippet like below solved it:
+Also, the `aws_api_gateway_deployment` resource has so many difficulties that only a snippet like below solves it:

 ``` terraform
 triggers = {